SopiMlab/DeepLearningWithAudio/05_samplernn/training.md

 # Training SampleRNN

-See [PRiSM SampleRNN - Training](https://github.com/SopiMlab/prism-samplernn#training) for more details.
+See also [PRiSM SampleRNN - Training](https://github.com/SopiMlab/prism-samplernn#training) for more details.

 ----